-Gift Cards: Regift, sell, exchange or donate
+Gift cards: Regift, sell, exchange or donate

-ORLANDO, Fla. – Before you gift your next gift card this holiday season, think again.
-Creditcards.com reports nearly half of Americans have $21 billion in unused gift cards in their wallets, desk, or junk drawers, and as inflation continues to go up, their value continues to go down.
+Before you gift your next gift card this holiday season, think again.
+Creditcards.com reports nearly half of Americans have $21 billion in unused gift cards in their wallets, desk or junk drawers, and as inflation continues to go up, their value continues to go down.

 Whether it be fast food and fine dining, or clothing stores and gas stations, you can purchase a gift card for just about anything.
 On average, a person has $175 dollars in unspent gift cards, vouchers and store credit laying around.
 That’s a $61 jump from this time last year.